pubware/plugin/README.md

 ### Lifecycle Hooks

-Implement hooks to integrate with pubware's lifecycle.
+Implement hooks to integrate with the lifecycle.

 | Hook            | Description                                  |
 | --------------- | -------------------------------------------- |